 The researchers found that female carriers were more likely than noncarriers to have mental disorders like agoraphobia (fear of any place or situation where escape might be difficult), social phobia, and panic disorder.
-They were also more likely to have genital and urinary problems, such as infertility and endometriosis, as well as injuries such as sprains and bone fractures.
+They were also more likely to have reproductive system problems, such as infertility and endometriosis, as well as injuries such as sprains and bone fractures.
 Other health issues that occurred more frequently in female carriers were sleep apnea; circulatory system problems; skin conditions such as acne, cellulitis, and skin ulcers; and muscle pain and inflammation.

 Male carriers were more likely than noncarriers to have mental disorders, such as depression and mood disorder; respiratory symptoms, like chronic sinusitis and shortness of breath; and urinary incontinence.

 These findings suggest that the FMR1 premutation is associated with a wider range of symptoms and health effects than was previously known.
 Knowledge of these effects may inform the health care of FMR1 premutation carriers.